tannazmo/election-analysis/README.md

 >tech note: this task was done by creating a Dictionary with County Name as Key and another accumulator that would increment by 1 whenever we encountered a vote cast in that county, and finally ending up with the total number of the votes for that county as the Value for that Key.

->tech note 2: finding the percentage was easily done by dividing the number of votes for each county by total votes multiplied by 100
+>tech note 2: finding the percentage was easily done by dividing the number of votes for each county by total votes multiplied by 100 (code line 102)

+### *Largest Turnout:*
-*We determined that the county that had the largest turnout was **Denver**.*
+We determined that the county that had the largest turnout was **Denver**.*

->tech note: for this, we got help from a conditional statement while going through the rows to find the biggest number of votes among the counties.
+>tech note: for this, we got help from a conditional statement while going through the rows to find the biggest number of votes among the counties. (code line 113)

 ### *Candidate Votes:*
 Then we also were able to get the number of votes for each candidate and were able to calculate the percentage of the votes for each of the candidates: